 At Harper College 1200 W Algonquin Road, Palatine.
 Parking is available in Lot 1.

-Will the Health and Recreation Center only be open during Harper’s semesters?
+Will the Health and Recreation Center be open year round?

-The facility is open year-round but will be closed on major holidays.
+Yes, the facility is open year round but will be closed on major holidays.
 See dates/hours.